 Panelists from the NIH Office of Policy for Extramural Research Administration (OPERA) discuss common questions from the community related to NIH Data Management and Sharing plans, including budgeting and allowable costs.

-View Recorded Webinar: Q&A with OPERA – Data Sharing and Disclosures (requires MIT authentication)
+View recorded webinar: Q&A with OPERA – Data Sharing and Disclosures (requires MIT authentication)

 -